 Putting together a single-stage snow blower is relatively simple, but assembly may vary slightly across different manufacturers, makes, and models.

-If you have further questions or concerns about assembly, we suggest you reference your owner manual or contact the manufacturer.
+If you have further questions or concerns about assembly, we suggest you reference your product manual or contact the manufacturer.

 Most commonly, the handle will be held to the frame of the snow thrower with bolts inserted through both the handle and the frame.
 There may be variations across different manufacturers, so refer to your manual for specifics.